OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Start-up

-To start configuring the Gateway, it is necessary to download the software for management and programming as indicated in the webpage [Documentos de Pycom Lopy4](https://docs.pycom.io/gettingstarted/software/).
-You can work with both “ATOM” and/or “Visual Studio Code” software.
+It is necessary to download the software for management and programming to start configuring the Gateway as indicated on the webpage [Documentos de Pycom Lopy4](https://docs.pycom.io/gettingstarted/software/).
+We can work with both "ATOM" and/or "Visual Studio Code" software.

-In case of using Windows, it is necessary to download the Usb-serial converter drivers from the website [FTDI Chip -VCP](https://ftdichip.com/drivers/vcp-drivers/).
-In this way, you will have the corresponding COM port.
+In the case of using Windows, it is necessary to download the Usb-serial converter drivers from the website [FTDI Chip -VCP](https://ftdichip.com/drivers/vcp-drivers/).
+In this way, we will have the corresponding COM port.

-Once the software components have been installed, connect the board to the power supply through P1 and to a PC with a micro USB cable for data use through P2.
+Once the software components have been installed, we have to connect the board to the power supply through P1 and a PC with a micro USB cable for data use through P2.

-The board has a LED that indicates the normal startup of the board and the mode in which it is running.
-The sequence starts with the RED LED on for 1 seconds, which means that the board enters in a standby mode (Configuration mode).
+The board has a LED that indicates the normal mode startup of the board and the mode in which it is running.
+The sequence starts with the RED LED on for 1 second, which means that the board enters standby mode (Configuration mode).

 |![USB connection](img/usbConnect.PNG)|
 |-----------|